dassujan/STANDARD-THREE/SST_QUESTIONS.md

 3. In which language was India’s national song, *Vande Mataram*, composed?
 4. What does *Satyameva Jayate* mean?
 5. Name any two UNESCO heritage sites from India.
-6. What material is the Iron Pillar in Delhi made of?
+6. What is the significance of Ajanta Caves?
 7. From where is the design of India’s national emblem adopted?
 8. What do the 24 spokes on the Ashoka Chakra signify?
 9. Which river is the national aquatic animal of India mainly found in?